Pottawattamie County reports 21 new COVID-19 cases; association issues facial coverings guidance

 At 3 p.m.
 Thursday, there were 1,365 cases listed in Pottawattamie County at coronavirus.iowa.gov, up from 1,344 at 4 p.m.
 Wednesday.
 That’s out of 15,744 tests, for an 8.7% positive rate.

-The website said 11 new cases were reported Wednesday, with five new cases as of Thursday afternoon.
+The website said 11 new cases were reported Tuesday and Wednesday, with five new cases as of Thursday afternoon.

 The site listed 1,014 recoveries.
 There have been 29 COVID-19 deaths in the county.